Contents

 Review

-This is a great two-gun system that works well with all fluids.
+This is a great set of two paint guns that works well with all fluids.
 One gun comes with a 1.3mm nozzle and an extra option to change to a 1.5mm nozzle.
 The second gun is a 1.8mm nozzle piece.

 This set is priced conveniently for an easy budget and is highly recommended for beginner users.